The cost of a criminal record and tools to help break the cycle

 Imagine this: You’re finally free.
 You put in the work while incarcerated.
 You step out into the world, ready to start fresh.
 You need a job, a place to live, maybe even a bank account.
 But before you can even Google “jobs near me,” reality hits like a ton of bricks.

 You have no savings.
 No credit.
 Maybe even thousands of dollars in court fees and child support debt that didn’t magically disappear while you were inside.
 Oh, and that job you’re hoping for?
 Employers aren’t exactly throwing offers your way.
-In fact, formerly incarcerated individuals face an unemployment rate of 27%—five times the national average.
+In fact, formerly incarcerated individuals face an unemployment rate of 27%, five times the national average.
 And if you’re a Black woman?
 That jumps to 43%.

-Let’s not sugarcoat it—reentry into society after incarceration is basically the financial equivalent of starting a game of Monopoly where everyone else already owns Boardwalk and Park Place, and all you’ve got is a Get Out of Jail Free card (literally).
+Let’s not sugarcoat it.
+Reentry into society after incarceration is basically the financial equivalent of starting a game of Monopoly where everyone else already owns Boardwalk and Park Place, and all you’ve got is a Get Out of Jail Free card (literally).

-Finding a job isn’t just hard—it’s expensive.
+Finding a job isn’t just hard, it’s expensive.
 Many industries require licenses, and surprise!
 Over 25% of jobs in the U.S. won’t even consider you if you have a record.
 And let’s say you do land an interview.
 Do you have professional clothes?
 A resume?
 A way to get there if public transportation isn’t an option?
 The financial barriers start stacking up fast.

 And it doesn’t stop at employment.
 Housing?
 Nearly 80% of landlords run background checks, and a criminal record is basically a fast pass to a rejection email.
 Health insurance?
 Over 85% of formerly incarcerated people have chronic medical or mental health conditions, but good luck getting care without employer-sponsored insurance.
 And let's not forget about court fines and parole fees that can total more than $20,000 before you’ve even earned your first paycheck.

-It’s not just an individual problem—it’s an economic one.
+It’s not just an individual problem, it’s an economic one.
 Lost wages from employment discrimination cost the U.S. economy $55.2 billion a year.
-That’s a billion with a B. When we make it impossible for people to support themselves post-incarceration, we’re not just hurting them—we’re hurting all of us.
+That’s a billion with a B. When we make it impossible for people to support themselves post-incarceration, we’re not just hurting them, we’re hurting all of us.

-So, What’s the Fix?
+So, what’s the fix?

-Let’s be real—there’s no single, magic-bullet solution to this problem.
+There’s no single, magic-bullet solution to this problem.
 The financial barriers faced by formerly incarcerated individuals are deeply systemic, tied to everything from outdated hiring policies to legal debt traps and housing discrimination.
 Fixing it requires big-picture reform, shifts in employer mindsets, and better social safety nets.

 But while we can’t solve everything overnight, we can take steps to make reentry less of an uphill battle.
 One of those steps?
 Giving people the tools to succeed before they walk out the door.
+Through the Edovo Learn platform, incarcerated learners can build skills that set them up for success, not just in theory, but in real, tangible ways.

 Edovo Resume Builder in an add-on feature to the Edovo Learn platform.
 If you're a correctional agency interested in adding Edovo Resume Builder to your facility, learn more about Edovo Resume Builder here and contact accounts@edovo.org for more information.